-- o Implement targeted financial literacy programs for migrants and their families, focusing on vulnerable groups such as women, youth, and those in rural areas.
+- 1. Enhancing financial and digital inclusion: - Implement targeted financial literacy programs for migrants and their families, focusing on vulnerable groups such as women, youth, and those in rural areas.
 These programs should educate them on the benefits of using formal remittance channels and linked financial services like savings, credit, insurance, and investment products.
 These programs can be extended to diaspora investors and local entrepreneurs to enhance the effectiveness and sustainability of investment opportunities. - Promote digital inclusion by providing access to affordable and reliable internet services and digital tools.
 This can help migrants and their families take advantage of cheaper, safer, and faster remittance services and would promote access to digital financial services, including in rural areas.